Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 The following are federal, state, and local agencies that have regulatory authority over water quality, air quality, hazardous materials, hazardous waste, and contaminated sites.

-There are three departments, two boards, and one office within the Cal/EPA "umbrella", thus creating a cabinet level voice for the protection of human health and the environment in California and assuring the coordinated deployment of state resources.
+There are three departments, two boards, and one office within the Cal/EPA "umbrella," thus creating a cabinet level voice for the protection of human health and the environment in California and assuring the coordinated deployment of state resources.
 Cal/EPA includes the SWRCB and the individual RWQCBs, DTSC, CalRecycle, and CARB which are discussed below, as well as the Department of Pesticide Regulation and the Office of Environmental Health Hazard Assessment.

 The SWRCB allocates water rights, adjudicates water rights disputes, develops statewide water protection plans, establishes water quality standards, and guides the nine RWQCBs located in the major watersheds of the state.

 According to the SWRCB, "The mission of the Regional Boards is to develop and enforce water quality objectives and implementation plans that will best protect the State's waters, recognizing local differences in climate, topography, geology and hydrology."
-The RWQCBs regulate sites that impact, or have the potential to impact, the quality of both surface and ground water.
+The RWQCBs regulate sites that impact, or have the potential to impact, the quality of both surface and groundwater.
 USTs are specifically regulated, but this authority is often delegated to local authorities such as cities, counties, and fire departments.
 The RWQCBs also issue NPDES permits under the federal CWA.

 DTSC is responsible for regulating hazardous waste facilities (facilities that generate, treat, store, or dispose of hazardous waste) and overseeing the cleanup of hazardous waste sites in California.
 In many cases the jurisdiction of the RWQCBs and DTSC overlap.
 In such circumstances either agency may be the lead regulatory agency, although DTSC generally has primary authority if the contaminants are defined as hazardous waste.

+The purpose of CalRecycle is to protect the environment and preserve resources by empowering Californians to reduce, reuse, and recycle.
 CalRecycle has authority to regulate landfills (including gas emissions and closure) and may delegate some authority to local enforcement agencies (cities and counties).

 CARB oversees all air pollution control efforts in California, including the activities of 35 independent local air districts.
 CARB works in cooperation with the local air districts and US EPA on strategies to attain federal and state ambient air quality standards and reduce air toxics emissions.